 - 1. Respect and Acknowledgment: We will treat individuals and communities with respect, acknowledging their knowledge and experiences. - 2.
 Trust and Transparency: We will establish and maintain trust through transparent and honest communication and actions. - 3.
-Cultural Safety: We will create a safe and supportive environment that respects and recognizes the cultural backgrounds, beliefs, and practices of community members.

-- 4. Social Inclusion: We will create inclusive spaces that consider and address the intersectional identities and needs of all community members especially the identified vulnerable groups. - 5.
+Cultural Safety: We will create a safe and supportive environment that respects and recognizes the cultural backgrounds, beliefs, and practices of community members. - 4.
+Social Inclusion: We will create inclusive spaces that consider and address the intersectional identities and needs of all community members especially the identified vulnerable groups. - 5.
 Reflexivity and Ethical Conduct: We will engage in critical self-reflection, being aware of our own biases and positionalities as researchers or team members.
 We will uphold ethical standards in all aspects of engagement, ensuring the protection of participants' rights and well-being.

-Key pillars
+V. Key pillars

-1. Training and capacity strengthening
+A. Training and capacity strengthening

 Our Centre's capacity strengthening strategy and community engagement and involvement strategy are closely intertwined.
-We are investing in enhancing the capacity of our researchers, while also prioritizing the capacity strengthening of communities.
+We are investing in enhancing the capacity of our researchers to meaningfully engage members of the community in research design, conduct, analysis, and dissemination whilst simultaneously prioritizing strengthening the capacity strengthening of communities to engage in these various facets of scientific research.
 Our approach recognizes the importance of a two-way flow of knowledge and expertise, where researchers learn from communities and vice versa.
 We understand the importance of empowering communities to effectively participate in research, decision-making, and advocacy processes.
-By providing targeted training and resources, we aim to build the skills, knowledge, and confidence of community members, enabling them to actively contribute to addressing the challenges of NCDs and environmental change.
+By providing targeted training and resources, we aim to build the skills, knowledge, and confidence of community members, enabling them to contribute actively and sustainably to addressing the challenges of NCDs and environmental change.
 This reciprocal approach recognizes that communities possess valuable insights, traditional and indigenous knowledge, and lived experiences that are essential for developing context-specific interventions and engagement approaches.
 By strengthening the capacity of communities, we foster a sense of ownership, agency, and self-determination, ensuring that their voices are heard, and their contributions are valued.
 By strengthening the capacity of both researchers and communities, we are building a collaborative framework that promotes mutual learning, understanding, and sustainable solutions for addressing the challenges of NCDs and environmental change.